 Character is an often overlooked aspect of leadership that shapes what leaders notice and how they interpret and react to information and events.
 Yet character is seldom used in recruiting, selecting, promoting, or developing leaders and that oversight has an impact on organizational leadership.

 For our inaugural Ivey Idea Forum in Calgary, Professor Gerard Seijts, Executive Director of the Ian O. Ihnatowycz Institute for Leadership and co-author of the book, Developing Leadership Character, will lead an interactive discussion on findings in the book that illustrate how different character dimensions can be developed, strengthened, and applied in a business setting.
-A panel of leaders – Naheed Nenshi, Calgary Mayor; Sarah Raiss, Corporate Director; and Andrew Wiswell, MBA '80, President & CEO of Imagine Enterprises Ltd. – will share their insights on the importance of leadership character, how it is developed, and how it helps leaders through challenges.
+A panel of leaders – Jeff Fielding, City Manager/Chief Administrative Officer, City of Calgary; Sarah Raiss, Corporate Director; and Andrew Wiswell, MBA '80, Independent Director and Consultant – will share their insights on the importance of leadership character, how it is developed, and how it helps leaders through challenges.

 This event is part of Global Ivey Day and is the J.J.
 Wettlaufer Lecture in Leadership.